-If you’ve been charged with a crime it is critical that you obtain a criminal defense attorney immediately.
-The sixth amendment of the U.S. Constitution states that the accused has the right to legal council and if you cannot afford one, one will be appointed for you by the state.
-It’s important to understand what your criminal defense attorney will do for you in order to understand why it is important to take the time to find the right attorney for you and your case.
+If you’ve been charged with a crime, it is critical that you obtain a criminal defense attorney immediately.
+The sixth amendment of the U.S. Constitution states that the accused has the right to legal counsel, and if you cannot afford one, one will be appointed for you by the state.
+It’s important to understand what your criminal defense attorney will do for you in order to understand why it is essential to take the time to find the right attorney for you and your case.

 Criminal Defense Services

-Your criminal defense attorney provides you with two different types of services, pretrial services and at-trial services.
+Your criminal defense attorney provides you with two different types of services, pretrial services, and at-trial services.
 These services are essential in providing the individual with the proper defense needed to win a case.
-Once the attorney has met the client in question, they may ask specific details about the case.
-Even before the case is taken to court your criminal defense attorney may help guide you during the investigation process.
+Once the attorney has met the client in question, they may ask specific details about the incident.
+Even before the case is taken to court, your criminal defense attorney may help guide you during the investigation process.
 Pretrial services that you can expect from a criminal defense attorney include, but are not limited to:

 - Interview – Upon meeting with your attorney, they will want to interview you.
 This is to get to know you, if there are any strengths or weaknesses in the case, and any other information that may be useful in ensuring you win your case.